clnsmth/py-pkg-cookiecutter/README.md

 - Create a development branch off of main.
 - Initialize a new GitHub repository for the project.
 - Grant GitHub Actions write permissions to enable merge of releases back into the development branch, which prevents possible downstream merge conflicts.
 Select `Settings > Actions > General > Workflow permissions > Read and write permissions`.
 Create a personal access token and add it to the GitHub repository as a secret with the name `RELEASE_TOKEN`.
+- Pull Requests
-- Disable `Allow merge commits` and `Allow rebase merging` options on Pull Requests.
+  - Disable `Allow merge commits` and `Allow rebase merging` options.
+  - Set the `Default commit message` to be `Pull request title and description`.
 - Push the local repository to the remote (make sure the development branch is pushed, otherwise the CD pipeline will fail).
 - Add the short package description to the repository's "About" section of GitHub.
 - Enable the following branch protection rules on both the `main` and `development` branches: